Jiří Bartoška

-Jiří Bartoška (born 24 March 1947) is a Czech theatre, television, and film actor and president of the Karlovy Vary International Film Festival.
+Jiří Bartoška (24 March 1947 – 8 May 2025) was a Czech theatre, television, and film actor and president of the Karlovy Vary International Film Festival.
 His most notable film roles include performances in Sekal Has to Die (1998), All My Loved Ones (1999), and Tiger Theory (2016), as well as the television series Sanitka (1984) and Neviditelní (2014).

-Biography

-Education and career
+Life and career

-Bartoška was born in Děčín and went to high school in Pardubice.
+Bartoška was born in Děčín, Czechoslovakia (now the Czech Republic) and went to high school in Pardubice.
 After graduating, he attended the Janáček Academy of Music and Performing Arts in Brno.
 He joined the Divadlo Husa na provázku theatre in Brno and in 1973, moved to northern Czechoslovakia to the Činoherní studio Ústí nad Labem theatre, where he stayed until 1978.
 At this point, the actor moved to Prague, where he began a residency at the Theatre on the Balustrade.
 In 1991, together with a number of colleagues, Bartoška transferred to the newly established Divadlo Bez zábradlí theatre.
-He has also been a successful film and television actor, and has lent his voice to a number of documentary films.
+He was also a successful film and television actor, and lent his voice to a number of documentary films.